 The oscillators are real analogue VCOs (not DCOs or NCOs).
 The oscillators, analogue noise source with pink/white output options and an external audio input feed into the pre-filter mixer which can be over-driven.
 There is a mixer 'boost' option for max. over-drive.

 Motas-6 is housed in a strong stainless steel and aluminium chassis with solid oak wooden end-cheeks.
-The top-panel finish options are plain stainless steel or white painted.
+The top-panel finish options is stainless steel or white painted.
 Motas-6 is powered from a high-quality 12V/1A multi-region adaptor (supplied).

 Under the hood, besides the many components for the analogue circuitry, there is a powerful Arm Cortex-M4 digital processor - this controls the analogue circuits, drives the UI and generates the LFOs and EGs.

 External connections on Motas-6 are: headphones out, main audio out (mono), audio input (mono), 4 CV/gate inputs (freely configurable with settings stored in non-volatile memory), traditional MIDI IN and MIDI OUT and USB MIDI (class compliant device so no extra drivers needed).